 -By age 23, at least a quarter of all youth in the U.S. — and perhaps as many as 41% — are arrested at least once for something more serious than a traffic violation, according to a new study of American teens.

 The study is the first since the 1960s to try to determine the percentage of youth who are arrested.
 Previously, the research estimated that 22% of Americans had been arrested at least once for a non-traffic violation by age 23.

 “We say in the paper that we think the real figure is on the order of 1 in 3,” says Robert Brame, lead author of the new study and a professor of criminal justice and criminology at the University of North Carolina at Charlotte.

 The broad range in the estimate found by Brame and his team — from 25.3% to 41.4% — is due to missing data.
-The researchers used 1997-2008 data from the National Survey of Youth, which included more than 7,000 teens, but some didn’t have data from some of the years.
+The researchers used 1997-2008 data from the National Survey of Youth, which include

 |Liveleak on Facebook|